 = 40 Knowledge

 It is inherently easier to build skills in a secondary weapon skill.
 All one needs is knowledge to progress ones skill.
-Remember that the cap for your secondary weapon is measured by your signature, but the use of secondary weapons should still be graded as increasing your core School skill in threads (A thread where John trains only with gladius might still net him more skill points in his signature weapon as well as some tasty new gladius knowledge)
+Remember that the cap for your secondary weapon is measured by your signature, but the use of secondary weapons should still be graded as increasing your core School skill in threads This is a thematic / rp issue, of course, but is worth remembering.